muzahid59/gai/README.md

 # gai-commit

-AI-powered generator for high-quality Conventional Commit messages from your staged Git changes.
+AI-powered CLI tool to generate commit messages from your staged Git changes.
 Works with both local Ollama models and OpenAI's API.

 ## Installation